 D major is one of the brightest and most festive keys; convert it into D minor, and it becomes severe and stark and awe-inspiring.
 Interestingly, this quality is rooted in the very same martial, brassy valour that makes much D major music so festive.

 Take the Nelson Mass, surely the most severe and granitic of Haydn’s late Masses.
 Aren’t those qualities bound up with the minatory sound of the trumpet, rat-tat-tatting away in martial fashion at the beginning?
-The implacable, titanic feeling found there recurs in later D minor pieces, such as Beethoven’s and Bruckner’s Ninth Symphonies and Mahler’s First.
+The implacable, titanic feeling found there recurs in later D minor pieces, such as Beethoven’s and Bruckner’s Ninth Symphonies and the First Symphony of Gustav Mahler.

 E flat major